Genocs/genocs-library/README.md

 ### How to BUILD & RUN the application

-The build and run process can be done by using docker-compose
+The build and run process can be done by using docker-compose.

+Pre-requisites:
+- Docker

 ``` bash
 cd src/apps